GabeScott/standard-works-vault/General Conference/1986 April - We Love You—Please Come Back.md

 Should there be one such within the sound of my voice, I plead with all of my soul that the Lord will touch your heart and cause you to ponder his declaration:

-“Behold, he who has repented of his sins, the same is forgiven, and I, the Lord, remember them no more.
+“Behold, he who has repented of his sins, the same is forgiven, and I, the Lord, *remember them no more.*

-“By this ye may know if a man repenteth of his sins—behold, he will confess them and forsake them.”
-(D&C 58:42–43; italics added.)
+“By this ye may know if a man repenteth of his sins—behold, he will confess them and forsake them.” ([[D&C 58.42|D&C 58:42–43]][[D&C 58.43|]]; italics added.)

 Can’t you see that to continue to suffer for sins, when there has been proper repentance and forgiveness of the Lord, is not prompted by the Savior but by the master of deceit, whose goal has always been to bind and enslave the children of our Father in Heaven?
 Satan would encourage you to continue to relive the details of past mistakes, knowing that such thoughts make progress, growth, and service difficult to attain.
 It is as though Satan ties strings to the mind and body so that he can manipulate one like a puppet, discouraging personal achievement.

 I testify that Jesus Christ paid the price and satisfied the demands of justice for all who are obedient to His teachings.
 Thus, full forgiveness is granted, and the distressing effects of sin need no longer persist in one’s life.
-Indeed, they cannot persist if one truly understands the meaning of Christ’s Atonement.
+Indeed, they *cannot persist* if one truly understands the meaning of Christ’s Atonement.

 Ammon, in the Book of Mormon, shows you how to respond when thoughts of past, forgiven transgressions return.
 Recalling his missionary experiences among the Lamanites, Ammon said: